5l1v3r1/Sonarr-wiki/Completed-Download-Handling.md

 5. Leftover files from the download will be sent to your trash or recycling.

 If you download using a BitTorrent client, the process is slightly different:
 - Completed files are left in their original location to allow you to seed.
-When files are imported to your Series folder Sonarr will attempt to hardlink the file so that it is not using additional space on your disk.
-If the hardlink cannot be accomplished, Sonarr will copy the file and there will be two versions.
+When files are imported to your Series folder Sonarr by default will copy the video file, which uses twice the disk space.
+An advanced option to hardlink can be enabled (*Settings > Media Management > Importing*) which will attempt to hardlink the media to your Series folder.
+A hardlink will allow not use any additional disk space.
+If the hardlink creation fails, Sonarr will fall back to the default behavior and copy the file.
 - If the "Completed Download Handling - Remove" option is enabled in Sonarr's settings, Sonarr will delete the original file and torrent from your client, but **only** if the client reports that seeding is complete and torrent is stopped.